tidbcloud/terraform-provider-tidbcloud/README.md

 ```

 Congratulations!
 You have create a backup for your cluster.
-Pay attention that the backup can not be updated now.
+Pay attention that the backup can not be updated.

 ### Create a restore task with restore resource